80 Personal Finance Tips That Help Build Wealth

 If you are computer savvy, a computer repair business is a great avenue to take.
 Google noted that one of the most used local searches is computer repair near me.
 Establishing yourself as a person who knows how to fix computers, remove viruses and malware and recover data is a great way to build personal value.

 You are in control of the amount of money you make.
-If you want to get ahead, increase your skill set and knowledge base to command higher pay.
-Try Khan Academy for online courses.
+If you want to get ahead, increase your skillset and knowledge base to command higher pay.
+There is no shortage of free online courses covering a variety of subjects.
 You could also take community college courses in the field you want to pursue.

 31. Find a mentor